 The dollar amount of the provisions for income taxes is directly related to our profitability and changes in taxable income among countries.
-For the three months ended March 31, 2010, our effective income tax rate decreased to 0.0% from 32.0% for the same period in 2009.
-For the threemonths ended March 31, 2010 and 2009, the Company's effective income tax rate was determined based on the estimated annual effective income tax rate
+For the three months ended June 30, 2010, our effective income tax rate decreased to (34.6%) from 42.4% for the same period in 2009.
+For the six months ended June 30, 2010, our effective income tax rate decreased to (17.5%) from 38.0% for the same period in 2009.
+For the three and six months ended June 30, 2010 and 2009, the Company's effective income tax rate was determined based on the estimated annual effective income tax rate.

-The effective tax rate for the three-months ended March 31, 2010 was lower than what would have been expected if the federal statutory rate were applied to income before taxes.
-Items reducing the effective income tax rate included reductions due to the mix of income between tax jurisdictions, the change in the valuation allowances associated with certain deferred tax assets, and the change in reserves related to uncertain income tax positions.
-Items increasing the effective income tax rate included recognition of additional tax benefits in 2010 attributable to prior year and tax credit refund claims filed during the current quarter.
+The effective tax rate for the three and six months ended June 30, 2010 was lower than what would have been expected if the federal statutory rate were applied to income before taxes.
+Items reducing the effective income tax rate included reductions due to changes to management's estimates for 2010 annual operating results, including the mix of income between tax jurisdictions, the change in the valuation allowances associated with certain deferred tax assets, and the change in reserves related to uncertain income tax positions.